Are probiotics good or bad for Crohn's disease?

-Research from 2014 found that probiotics increase the intestine's barrier function and the number of anti-inflammatory compounds known as cytokines in the gastrointestinal tract.
+Research from 2014 found that probiotics increase the intestine's barrier function and the number of cytokines, which are anti-inflammatory compounds in the gastrointestinal tract.

 As a result, the authors concluded that probiotics were a "promising therapeutic option" for inflammatory bowel disease (IBD), the term for a group of disorders that includes Crohn's disease.

 A systematic review examined 60 studies relating to probiotics and various types of IBD, including Crohn's disease and ulcerative colitis.
-The researchers concluded that there is more evidence to support the use of probiotics for treating ulcerative colitis than Crohn's disease.
+The researchers concluded that more evidence is available in support of the use of probiotics for treating ulcerative colitis than Crohn's disease.

 While several smaller studies are available, more extensive studies are necessary to conclude that probiotics do help people with this condition.

-There are many different strains of probiotics so large studies would ideally identify the strains that would be most beneficial.
+Many different strains of probiotics are available, so large studies would ideally identify the strains that would be most beneficial.